-Students receiving veterans benefits must adhere to this policy to remain eligible.
+Students receiving veteran's benefits must adhere to this policy to remain eligible.
 Students receiving financial aid must adhere to the Satisfactory Academic Progress (SAP) policy published by the Office of Financial Aid and Veterans Affairs.
-Students must meet their program of study (e.g., Associate Degree Nursing) standards of progress in order to remain in the program (see College Catalog.)
+Students must meet their program of study (e.g., Associate Degree Nursing) standards of progress in order to remain in the program.
+Please see Programs of Study for more information.